The Come Bet

 Incorporating Come Bets into Your Betting Strategy

-We recommend aspiring craps players to stick to the bets that offer them the least chance of losing, i.e. the bets with the lowest house edge in the game.
-The Come Bet falls into this category and so does its “twin”, the Don’t Come Bet (which actually has a lower house edge).
-Different craps experts have come up with different ways of incorporating Come Bets into one’s winning betting strategy.
+We recommend aspiring craps players stick to the bets that offer them the least chance of losing, i.e. the bets with the lowest house edges.
+The Come Bet belongs to this category, and so does its “twin”, the Don’t Come Bet (which actually has an even lower house edge).
+Different craps experts have come up with various ways of incorporating Come Bets into a winning betting strategy.

-In many instances, these are used in conjunction with Pass Line wagers and are further complemented with free odds.
+In many instances, these bets are used in conjunction with Pass Line wagers and are further complemented with free odds.
 This is how it works.
-You start by placing a Pass Line bet and complement it with 2x odds after a point is rolled.
-After the point is established, you make a Come bet, which is again complemented with a 2x odds.
-This way, you have two numbers going for you.
-Provided that the Pass Line point or the come point is rolled, you win one of your bets, replace it again and back it with 2x odds.
+You start by placing a Pass Line bet and take 2x odds after a point is rolled.
+After the point is established, you make a Come bet, which is again complemented with 2x odds.
+This way, you have two numbers working for you.
+If the Pass Line point or the come point is rolled, you win one of your bets, place it again, and back it with 2x odds.

-For example, if the shooter rolls the point for the Pass Line prior a 7, your Pass Line bet wins, you collect the profits, and make another Pass Line bet.
-The Come bet will not be affected by the other wager winning and would remain on the layout.
+For example, if the shooter rolls the point for the Pass Line before a 7, your Pass Line bet wins, you collect your payout, and make another Pass Line bet.
+The Come bet will not be affected by the other wager winning and will remain on the layout.

-This strategy proves to be effective for two reasons.
-First of all, this is a rather conservative approach.
-You are not exposed at such a high risk to a 7 because you play only two numbers at any given time.
-And second, you reduce the house edge on your Pass Line and Come bets to the meager 0.60% by taking 2x odds.
-This is a rudimentary approach all beginners are recommended to adopt and incorporate during their first sessions at the craps table.
+This strategy is effective for two reasons.
+First of all, it is a rather conservative approach.
+Your chances of losing to a 7 are lower because you play only two numbers at any given time.
+Secondly, you reduce the house edge on your Pass Line and Come bets to 0.60% by taking 2x odds.
+This is a rudimentary approach all beginners are encouraged to adopt and incorporate during their first sessions at the craps table.